cryptowerk/docs.cryptowerk.com/content/faq/3-sealing-data.md

 ## Explain to me how Cryptowerk “queues” my requests?
 Hashes are queued on a first-in/first-out basis and submitted to the Cryptowerk Horizon API to be re-hashed and anchored in blockchains on our regular schedule.

-## If I lose the Seal, can I restore it from your database?
-No. Your application writes your hashes to the Cryptowerk Horizon API, in which they are re-hashed, a hash link is created and written into blockchains.
-At this point, for greater security, the ticket number, anchor and Seal are removed from the Cryptowerk database, so Cryptowerk no longer has access to your hashes or the Seals.

 ## How do I hash my customers’ data before I send it to Cryptowerk?
 There are a variety of open source and public hashing utilities available, including this simple upload-based one.
 Cryptowerk does not take a stance on which ones to specifically recommend.